shrimpcast/shrimpcast/README.md

 ## Introduction

-Shrimpcast is a highly customizable, flexible, battle-tested, fast, and secure self-hosted streaming platform.
+Shrimpcast is a highly customizable, flexible, battle-tested, fast, and secure self-hosted streaming platform, built for resilience at scale to support thousands of users.

 ## Table of Contents